 2. Show them how call-backs improve call center efficiency.

 By improving the calling experience – that is, by freeing customers from the pain of hold time – several things happen.
-Firstly, call-backs improve First Call Resolution (FCR) rates, leading to a more efficient use of agent time and improved caller satisfaction (meaning fewer repeat calls from the same customers).
+Firstly, call-backs improve First Call Resolution (FCR) rates, leading to more efficient use of agent time and improved caller satisfaction (meaning fewer repeat calls from the same customers).

 Secondly, call-backs lower average handle times (AHT).
 Quite simply, calls are shorter when customers are less annoyed, resulting in greater agent efficiency for the call center.